DonKyniu/bank_cli_app/README.md

 # Bank CLI APP in python
 One of my first projects created in python.
-Simple banking CLI based app in order to practice python
+Simple banking CLI based app in order to practice python.

 ## Technologies used
 Program was created in python.
 I used pwinput module for masking input when entering password.
-Other than that all other modules are build into python standard library
+Other than that all other modules are build into python standard library.

 ## Project Goal
-The main goal of this project was to practice python and  OOP(Object Oriented Programming). the program was not tested on Linux or other operating system.
+The main goal of this project was to practice python and  OOP(Object Oriented Programming).The program was not tested on Linux or other operating system.
 It should work on Windows machines.

-Program itself does not have any GUI - it's cmd based so input from user is entering text - most of the times digit
+Program itself does not have any GUI - It's cmd based so input from user is entering text - most of the times digit.

 ## What can be done in that program ?